Xi Jinping rants about US efforts to rally allies against China - ExBulletin

 Chinese Secretary-General Xi Jinping has railed against US efforts to restrict Beijing’s access to cutting-edge Western technology as a week of tensions over a downed Chinese balloon punctuated a wider diplomatic fight for peace. influence and cooperation.

-This campaign coincided with a more specific denunciation of an American initiative aimed at preventing China from buying the machines needed to manufacture high-end microchips or semiconductors.
-President Joe Bidens’ team is trying to orchestrate an export control deal with the Netherlands and Japan, two allied countries that are home to major suppliers of this equipment, a move that could lead to the strangulation of the sector Chinese technology by foreign countries, as Xi said. recently.
+This broadside coincided with a more specific whistleblowing from a USTexas, Florida, Arkansas and several other states are considering legislation that would ban Chinese citizens from buying real estate, according to multiple reports, as tensions mount between the United States and China on matters of national security. .an initiative to prevent China from buying the machinery needed to manufacture high-end microchips or semiconductors.
+President Joe Bidens’ team is trying to orchestrate an export control deal with the Netherlands and Japan, two allied countries that are home to major suppliers of this equipment in a move that could lead to the throttling of the tech sector Chinese by foreign countries, as Xi recently stated.
+To maintain its economic and technological supremacy, the United States.

-To maintain its economic and technological supremacy, the United States has abused the concept of national security, abused export controls, disrupted normal economic and trade activities and destabilized global industrial and supply chains, the US said on Friday.
-Chinese Foreign Ministry spokesman Mao Ning.
+S has abused the concept of national security, abused export control measures, disrupted normal economic and trade activities and destabilized global industrial and supply chains, Chinese Foreign Ministry spokeswoman Mao said on Friday.
+Ning.
+Over the years, Chinese companies have invested in the United States. and has made important contributions to promoting domestic employment and economic development in the United States,” Mao.China said on Thursday (February 2nd).
 This is a complete break with the principles of free market economy and fair competition that the United States has long claimed to uphold.
+A SPY BALL THAT CHANGED THE US CONVERSATION ON CHINA Xi has presided over a deterioration in diplomatic relations with the United States, driven in part by its claim to sovereignty over the South China Sea, a broad claim that covers international waters and areas claimed by other states, including US accusations that a downed Chinese balloon was part of an extensive surveillance program amounting to information warfare against China’s allies and the widespread anxiety caused by Chinese military threats against Taiwanese commanders for decades, when it comes to getting their Chinese counterparts on a phone or video line as a heated crisis escalates tensions between the two nations.

+Mao’s rhetorical shooting coincided with a further violation of US accusations that a downed Chinese balloon was part of a massive surveillance program amounting to information warfare against China.
+At this point, we don’t know the origin of the object, the Brig.Gen.Air Force-China relationship now, at a time of growing military strength in China and tensions with the United States.

 |